vikas-0/GeekyHub/content/post/seamless-remote-development-with-any-ide-using-unison-for-bidirectional-ssh-sync/index.md

 # Installing Unison

-You need to install Unison on both the host and remote machine.
+You need to install Unison on both the host and the remote machine.
 If you don't have sudo access on the remote machine, don't worry; you can download the binary and keep it anywhere.

-- **Installing Unison on Mac local machine:**
+- **Installing Unison on a local Mac:**
     - `brew install unison`
     - `brew install autozimu/homebrew-formulas/unison-fsmonitor`